mcarvin8/apex-code-coverage-transformer/messages/transformer.transform.md

 # summary

-Transforms the Code Coverage JSON into the Generic Test Data Format (XML).
+Transforms the Code Coverage JSON into the Generic Test Coverage Format (XML).

 # description

-This plugin will convert the JSON file created by the Salesforce CLI during Apex deployments
+This plugin will convert the code coverage JSON file created by the Salesforce CLI during Apex deployments into an XML accepted by tools like SonarQube.

 # examples

-- `sf apex-code-coverage transformer transform --coverage-json "path-to-cli-coverage.json"`
+- `sf apex-code-coverage transformer transform -j "coverage.json" -x "coverage.xml" -c "sfdx-project.json"`

 # flags.sfdx-configuration.summary

-Path to your project's Salesforce DX configuration file (`sfdx-project.json`).
-By default, it will look for `sfdx-project.json` in the same directory you're running this plugin in.
+Path to your project's Salesforce DX configuration file.

 # flags.coverage-json.summary

-Path to the JSON file created by the Salesforce CLI deployment command.
+Path to the code coverage JSON file created by the Salesforce CLI deployment command.

 # flags.xml.summary

-XML file created by this plugin (default: `coverage.xml`).
+Path to code coverage XML file that will be created by this plugin.